 I would actually disagree because a development team with the experience can correctly implement a solution by asking the right questions.
 Drupal is a common platform and many businesses are using it today because it allows for so much customization.
 Sometimes it is just knowing how to correctly implement it.
 Businesses often do not know what they want, which is true, but if the right team is on the project, they can get exactly what they need.

 Again, let me reiterate.
 I am a developer, and do understand what a good development team can do.
-So I do agree with the poster that in the right hands the custom solution can become a God-send.
+So I do agree with the OP that in the right hands the custom solution can become a God-send.

 However, businesses are moving away from custom solutions because good solutions with a palatable risk are hard to find.
 Unless you are doing something very specific that is not covered remotely by the existing CRM systems, I wonder why would anyone want to go ahead with this.
 So, went my response..